tiayyba/CYT180_Lab2/README.md

 - Filter data using conditions
 - Clearly document and explain analysis steps
 ---
-## Topics Covered

-This lab will cover the following Python topics:
-1. Introduction and Variables
-2. Strings and Loops
-3. Tuples
-4. Lists (Arrays)
-5. Built-in Functions
-6. Indexes and Slices
-7. Functions
-8. Function Parameters and Typing

 ## Environment Setup
 You will work in Jupyter Notebook using a local Anaconda installation that you did in week1.